nrfconnect/sdk-nrf/samples/bluetooth/peripheral_cgms/README.rst

 The sample demonstrates a basic Bluetooth® Low Energy Peripheral role functionality that exposes the Continuous Glucose Monitoring GATT Service.
 Once it connects to a Central device, it generates dummy glucose measurement values.
-You can use it together with the Continuous Glucose module in the nRF Toolbox app.
-You can also use the `nRF Connect for Mobile`_ to interact with the CGMS module.
+You can use the `nRF Connect for Mobile`_ to interact with the CGMS module.

 Building and running
 ********************